 • All this dryness can lead to serious wildfires, and residents are urged to clear vegetation around their homes.

-• People should never throw cigarette butts from car windows – that practice is bad for the environment at any time – but during dry season, it can easily and quickly spark a major fire.
+• People should never throw cigarette butts from car windows - that practice is bad for the environment at any time - but during the dry season, it can easily and quickly spark a major fire.

 • Dry season temperatures average highs in the 70s and lows in the 50s.

 • But things can get chilly around here.